Updated-NoCheatPlus/Docs/README.md

 NCP’s popularity and open-source nature means that we are obligated to adopt a different approach in how we block cheats in order to not resort in the infamous ‘cat-and-mice’ play with us spending countless of hours trying to keep up with cheat clients.
 Have a look at the [Fundamentals page](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Fundamentals.md) for more details on our approach.

-To get started follow those instructions: [Getting Started](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Getting-Started.md)
+**To get started follow these instructions:** [Getting Started](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Getting-Started.md)

 Report an issue, or request support: [Issues](https://github.com/Updated-NoCheatPlus/NoCheatPlus/issues)